-D10.
+- D10.
 Does an open admission policy, if reported, apply to transfer students?
-Yes No D11.
-Describe additional requirements for transfer admission, if applicable: ⇒ D12-D 17: Transfer Credit Policies D12.
-Report the lowest grade earned for any course that may be transferred for credit: \Rightarrow C D13.
-Maximum number of credits or courses that may be transferred from a two-year institution: Nuı mber: 60 Unit type: Credits D14.
-Maximum number of credits or courses that may be transferred from a four-year institution: Nuı mber: 60 Unit type: Credits D15.
-Minimum number of credits that transfers must complete at your institution to earn an associate ree: \Rightarrow D16. degree: Minimum number of credits that transfers must complete at your institution to earn a bachelor's $\Rightarrow 60.00$ D17.
-Describe other transfer credit policies: \Rightarrow
+Yes No - D11.
+Describe additional requirements for transfer admission, if applicable:

+D12-D17: Transfer Credit Policies

+D12.
+Report the lowest grade earned for any course that may be transferred for credit: Number Unit Type D13.
+Maximum number of credits or courses that may be transferred from a two-year institution: D14 .
+Maximum number of credits or courses that may be transferred from a four-year institution: D15.
+Minimum number of credits that transfers must complete at your institution to earn an associate degree: D16.
+Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: D17.
+Describe other transfer credit policies: